 This gluten-free & autoimmune paleo blueberry tart is the perfect healthy treat!
 Even if you’re not on AIP or the Paleo diet, you’ll still enjoy this fresh and tasty tart!
 If you are doing the autoimmune paleo diet or have done it before, you’ll love this recipe because you know that desserts are hard to come by on the diet.

 For those who don’t know what the autoimmune paleo diet is, to put it simply, it is a diet that removes most inflammatory foods to help those with autoimmune diseases heal.
 It is similar to the paleo diet in that it focuses mostly on whole foods like organic vegetables, pasture raised meats, wild fish, healthy fats and fruit.
-I would recommend checking out The Paleo Approach by Sarah Ballantyne if you want to learn more about AIP and if it can help you, check out my article here.
+To learn more about AIP and if it can help you, check out my article here.

 My Experience With the Autoimmune Paleo Diet (AIP)